PS2Sanctuary/Sanctuary.SoeProtocol/docs/data-transmission.md

 ### Acknowledging Data

-Implementations can either `Acknowledge` each sequence as it arrives, or acknowledge multiple sequences by sending an `Acknowledge` packet with the most recent sequence received after some period of time.
+Implementations can either `Acknowledge` each sequence as it arrives, or acknowledge multiple sequences by sending an `AcknowledgeAll` packet with the most recent sequence received after some period of time.
 How this period of time is calculated is not entirely understood; in some cases it appears to be an acknowledgement of every Xth sequence or after a timeout; in other cases it appears to be entirely time based (e.g. send acknowledgement every 0.5s while receiving data).